Get Ready for MFA: Tips to Help Users Recover Access

 By

 As an #AwesomeAdmin, part of your role is managing and maintaining user access.
-So when multi-factor authentication (MFA) goes into effect for your org–whether you’re turning it on yourself or waiting for Salesforce to auto-enable it for you–it’s important to know how to resolve MFA-related access issues that users may encounter.
+With multi-factor authentication (MFA) in effect for your org, it’s important to know how to resolve MFA-related access issues that users may encounter.

 Access issues typically fall into these categories: